DESK / VANGUARD PLATFORM

 - Cleaner mental model.
 One ticker per asset class, no share-price gymnastics, no limit-order decisions.
 For a buy-and-hold investor with a multi-decade horizon, this matters.

-The default 3-fund Vanguard Admiral portfolio: VTSAX (US total market) + VTIAX (international total market) + VBTLX (US total bond).
+The default 3-fund Admiral portfolio: VTSAX (US total market) + VTIAX (international total market) + VBTLX (US total bond).
 All three at the $3,000 minimum threshold.
 See the Boglehead portfolio page for the asset-allocation rationale.

 SECTION 04 / WHEN TO PICK ETFS ON VANGUARD